scissorsneedfoodtoo/secure-real-time-multiplayer-game/README.md

 1. Prevent the client from trying to guess / sniff the MIME type.
 1. Prevent cross-site scripting (XSS) attacks.
 1. Nothing from the website is cached in the client.
-1. The headers say that the site is powered by 'PHP 7.4.3' even though it isn't (as a security measure).
+1. The headers say that the site is powered by "PHP 7.4.3" even though it isn't (as a security measure).

 ### Testing and additional notes